-Proposed Amendment to the Grade Plane Regulations by P&Z Commission, held on August 1, 2017
+Amendment to the Grade Plane Regulations by P&Z Commission Proposed regulations can be reviewed by clicking here.

 FAR, Grade Plane and Attic regulation changes history: